TZzzzzzzzzzzzzz/analysis/README.md

 ### main.py
 The main script that orchestrates the entire data analysis pipeline.

-### bilibili.py
-Scrapes video information from Bilibili using Selenium.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.